 This is a guest post by Sam of Carry On Or Bust

 Disclosure: This Athens holiday guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 I’m guessing you’re here because you’re heading to Athens for the first time, and only have a short visit!
 Before we get into this Athens city break guide, I just have two things to say: congratulations on your excellent choice, and I am so envious of the experience you are about to have!
 Athens is one of my favourite places in the world, and you get to experience her for the first time.

 After visiting Athens on multiple trips over the past seven years, I’ve gotten to know the city well and am happy to share some of my favorite things to eat and activities to do in Athens to help you plan your trip.

 Think of this as a short and sweet Athens visitor guide packed with my best Athens tips.
 While it’s meant to provide trip planning help for seeing Athens in two days, it can be compressed if you only have a day in Athens, or stretched out if you have 3 days in Athens.

 2 Days in Athens: What to See in Athens in 2 Days

 - What to Eat and Drink in Athens Greece

 - What to See and Do in Athens Greece